lesshonor/qmk_firmware/keyboards/mt/ncr80/r3/readme.md

 Enter the bootloader in 3 ways:

 * **Bootmagic reset**: Hold down the top left key and plug in the keyboard.
 This will also clear the emulated EEPROM, so it is a good first step if the keyboard is misbehaving.
+* **Physical reset**: Near the MCU there are two square pads with a circle in the middle.
+This is an unpopulated footprint for a reset button.
+Short these two pads twice in quick succession.
 * **Keycode in layout**: Press the key mapped to `QK_BOOT`.
 In the pre-supplied keymaps it is on the second layer, replacing the F12 key.

 After entering the bootloader through one of the three methods above, the keyboard will appear as a USB mass storage device named `MT.KEY`.
 Copy the compiled `.uf2` file onto this device.
 The keyboard will reboot on completion with the new firmware loaded.